All over the world, discussions are emerging on net

 No recent blocking by Claro has been reported within the year 2013.

-As the biggest service provider for cell phones (60.78% in 2011 [TELCOR]) mobile internet is sold as pre-paid packages or regular plans, including a transfer limit of a maximum amount (Claro website).
+As the biggest service provider for cell phones (60.78% in 2011 [TELCOR]) mobile internet is sold as pre-paid packages or regular plans, including a transfer limit of a maximum amount.

-Furthermore there are special offers that are based on services.
-For example, a package that includes Facebook only for pre-paid customers, or social networks only and SMS free for one day (see picture number 3), and other dubious offers.
+There are also special offers based on specific services — for example, a package that includes Facebook only for pre-paid customers, or social networks with free SMS for one day (see picture number 3), and other questionable offers.

 Yota